Shavkat Rakhmonov: Early career

 As an amateur, Rakhmonov won the WMMAA World and Asian Championships titles.

 Rakhmonov's professional career began in October 2014, debuting with a first round triangle choke victory against Adam Tsurov at M-1 Challenge 52.
-He would continue fighting mainly under the M-1 banner, with seven of his professional fights taking place in the promotion, with the remaining five wins coming in his home country's own MMA organization, Kazakhstan Mixed Martial Arts Federation (KZMMAF).
+He would continue fighting mainly under the M-1 banner, with seven of his professional fights taking place with promotion, with the remaining five wins coming in his home country's own MMA organization, Kazakhstan Mixed Martial Arts Federation (KZMMAF).
 He would alternate back-and-forth between the two organizations, earning his first shot at title as a pro against Faridun Odilov for the KZMMAF welterweight belt.
 He won the title by third-round TKO.

-As an 18 years old, Rakhmonov became world champion, in amateur MMA, for WMMAA (World MMA Association) in 2013.
+As an 18-year-old, Rakhmonov became a world champion in amateur MMA for WMMAA (World MMA Association) in 2013.

-In 2014, he became WMMAA's Asian MMA champion.
-In the same year, he came as a runner-up in WMMAA's World Championship (2014) to Gadzhimurad Khiramagomedov.
-And finally in 2015, Rakhmonov again finished as a runner-up in WMMA World Championship, to Gadzhimurad Khiramagomedov.
-So, Gadzhimurad Khiramagomedov is the only person to defeat Rakhmonov in MMA fights, on two separate occasions.
+In 2014 he became WMMAA's Asian MMA champion, and in the same year he finished as runner-up in WMMAA's World Championship to Gadzhimurad Khiramagomedov.
+In 2015 Rakhmonov again finished as a runner-up in WMMAA’s World Championship to Khiramagomedov.
+Gadzhimurad Khiramagomedov is the only person to defeat Rakhmonov on two occasions while competing in a MMA fight.

 Rakhmonov defended his belt in his next fight at Battle of Nomads 11 against Rinat Sayakbaev in December 2018, returning to M-1 at the start of the new year, facing Daniil Prikaza at M-1 Challenge 101 for the vacant M-1 Welterweight Championship.
 With a second-round TKO stoppage, the Kazakhstani secured his second belt.
+During this period, Rakhmonov received the nickname “Nomad”.

 In his last appearance on the regional scene, Rakhmonov defended his M-1 welterweight title with a first-round stoppage of Tiago Varejão at M-1 Challenge 102.